pcingola/SnpEff/src/docs/snpeff/build_reg.md

     **Note:** If there are many annotations, they are saved in one binary file for each cell type (i.e. several BED files for different cell types are collapsed together).
     This makes it easier to load annotations only for the desired cell types when analyzing data.

+## Motif files

+The regulation build also processes motif files if present in the genome's data directory:

+- `motif.gff`: Motif annotations in GFF format
+- `pwms.bin`: Position Weight Matrices in binary format

+These files are typically provided by ENSEMBL for human and mouse genomes.
+If present, they are automatically processed during the regulation build.

+## Using regulation tracks

+Once regulation tracks are built, you can use them when annotating variants with the `-reg` command line option.
+See [Additional annotations](additionalann.md) for details on how to use regulation and motif annotations.